 Try to only make a credit application if you genuinely need it.
 Alternatively, leave it to us and speak to one of our experts today.

-If you have a bad credit rating, you are likely to pay much higher interest rates on a loan, often up to a two per cent difference.
+If you have a bad credit rating, you are likely to pay much higher interest rates on a loan.

 No comments yet.